micromaomao/blog/content/linux-ick/en.md

 Now, doing all this forking isn't free.
 With such short runtime per iteration (5-10us), the overhead of `fork` and the context switch between the supervisor, the parent to be forked, and the forked child process quickly dominates the time spent.
 I created a simple C program [fork-test.c](./fork-test.c) which measures time elapsed between just calling `fork` and it returning in the child, and from my testing, forking even this simple process usually takes ~50-150us.
 This is without the involvement of any ptrace supervisor, the process has less memory mappings than the real binary we're testing, and we're not writing or reading its memory from a remote process.
 It is reasonable to assume that if we were to actually do the proposed `ptrace`-based experiment, one iteration including handling `read`/`write` will take at least 100us on average (probably more).

 With 100us per iteration, searching through all the inputs will take 5 minutes, which is not bad at all.
-The result does depends on time though, and for certain time periods there won't always be a valid input.
+The result does depend on time though, and for certain time periods there won't always be a valid input.
 This means that if we don't feel like sitting behind the computer waiting for potentially tens of minutes, we need to either parallelize it by a lot (with different processes trying different ranges of input), or advance our system clock to the future, so that when we come back from our half-hour coffee break the solution is not expired already.

-I have tried but have not been successful in coercing ChatGPT (o1) to give me an out-of-the-box working solution for this &ndash; it is tripping over getting the child to behave correctly and I ran out of patience debugging.
+I have tried but have not been successful in coercing ChatGPT (o1) to give me an out-of-the-box working solution for this &ndash; it was tripping over getting the child to behave correctly and I ran out of patience debugging.

 Saving the state and restoring, without `fork`ing a new process, is also doable with `ptrace`, since we can read and write the memory of our traced process, and get/set registers.
 One way we can do this is to save off the content of all writable memory regions (which is not very large in this case), and restore them along with the registers after each iteration.
 If we want to go even further, we can use [userfaultfd](https://man7.org/linux/man-pages/man2/userfaultfd.2.html) to monitor which pages are written to after we inject our test input, and only restore those pages.
 For a program which has a lot more state than a few MB, this could be quite worthwhile.